gothwalritu/Pewlett-Hackard-Analysis/README.md

 •	We are using QuickDBD to create ERD.

-•	PostreSQL, which is a database system.
+•	PostgreSQL, which is a database system.

 •	pgAdmin 13, a GUI using SQL Language.